score-spec/docs/content/en/docs/examples/included/microservices-score-k8s.md

 ## `generate`

-Convert the `score-*.yaml` files into a runnable `manifests.yaml`, run the following command in your terminal:
+Convert the `score-*.yaml` files into a deployable `manifests.yaml`, run the following command in your terminal:

 ```bash
 score-k8s generate score-cart.yaml \